Rosaline (film): Plot

-Rosaline convinces her friend Count Paris to court Juliet to distract from his homosexuality; the Capulets heartily accept the suit, to Juliet's dismay.
-Rosaline finds a letter from Romeo to Juliet and realizes the two are about to elope.
-Rosaline and Dario infiltrate the Montague estate, intending to stop the wedding, but are caught by guards and escape on horseback.
-Dario tells Rosaline he is rejoining the navy.
-Rosaline realizes she did not truly love Romeo and sends his letters back to Juliet, but the message is intercepted by Tybalt.
-Romeo kills Tybalt in a duel; their respective fathers demand that Romeo and Juliet's marriage be annulled and declare war on each other.
+Rosaline convinces her friend Count Paris that he can distract attention from his homosexuality by courting Juliet; the Capulets heartily accept the suit, much to Juliet's dismay.
+Rosaline finds a letter from Romeo to Juliet asking her to elope with him.
+Rosaline grudgingly accepts Dario as an escort when she ventures out to infiltrate the Montague estate after dark, intending to stop the wedding, but they are seen by guards and pursued; after Dario fights off the guards, they escape on horseback, but fail to stop the wedding.
+Rosaline's attitude to Dario softens, but Dario tells Rosaline he will be leaving next day to rejoin the navy.

+Accepting what has happened, Rosaline sends Romeo's letters back to Juliet, but her message is intercepted by Tybalt who challenges Romeo to a duel.
+Romeo kills Tybalt, and both fathers angrily demand that Romeo and Juliet's marriage be annulled, and declare war on each other.

-Dario and Rosaline come to Juliet's room, offering to smuggle her and Romeo to safety, only to learn that Juliet has already carried out her plan to fake her death.
-Rosaline is assumed to have been at fault, but escapes with the help of her father.
-She arrives at Juliet's body to find Romeo still alive, as Dario had informed him of the plan.
-Rosaline tells Romeo to pretend to be dead, and scolds the arriving Montagues and Capulets for their feud.
-The families depart.
-Rosaline and Dario see Romeo and Juliet off at the docks before sharing a kiss.
+Rosaline goes to apologise to Dario and asks him to help Romeo and Juliet leave the country in his boat.
+They go to Juliet's room to tell her, only to learn that Juliet has already carried out her plan to fake her death by drinking a potion.
+Later, Rosaline arrives at Juliet's body to find Romeo with her but still alive, as Dario had informed him of the plan.
+Rosaline tells Romeo to also pretend to be dead, and scolds the arriving Montagues and Capulets for having caused this by their feud.
+The families reconcile and depart.
+Rosaline and Dario see Romeo and Juliet off in Dario's boat before sharing a kiss.

-In a mid-credits scene, Romeo and Juliet try to find common interests on the boat.
+In a mid-credits scene, Romeo and Juliet on the boat trip struggle to find common interests.